rebeccatraceyt/Kryan/TESTING.md

      ![Live page venue link](assets/testing-files/live-gif/live-venue.gif)

-- Hovering over the ticket button will trigger a `hoverz effect and clicking will open ticketing site in a new tab
+- Hovering over the ticket button will trigger a `hover` effect and clicking will open ticketing site in a new tab

      ![Live page button link](assets/testing-files/live-gif/live-tickets.gif)